South Holston Lake: Fishing and area information

+Activity

+Due to the dropdown of Boone Lake, the activity on South Holston Lake grew at a rapid pace.
+The South Holston Lake brings along many recreational activities that allowed people to make lifelong memories such as, tubing, water skiing, camping, and fishing.
+It has become a second home for some.

 Events

 Every year on the 4th of July, the area has a fireworks display in which the fireworks can be seen everywhere over the lake.
 There are also many fishing and boat racing events in the summer.